mennamamdouh/Paint-Desktop-Application/README.md

 ## Implementing Paint Desktop Application in Java
 As mentioned, OOP principles such as *Encapsulation*, *Inheritance*, and *Polymorphism* are used to get this project done.\
 It's mainly divided into 2 java files.
-The first file contains the main classes for shapes. *Shape* class is the parent class which has the main features for any shape, such as its dimensions, color, and *draw* method.
+The first file contains the main classes for shapes. *Shape* class is the parent class which has the main features of any shape, such as its dimensions, color, and *draw* method.
 There're 3 children for the *Shape* class, *Line*, *Rectangle*, and *Oval* classes.
 Each child class has its own version of the *draw* method as overriden method.
 ```java
 abstract class Shape{
 	// Define the parameters of any shape